molgenis/capice/README.md

 ### Download and installation (UNIX like systems)
 __Note: this install is for Python 3.7, Python 3.8 and Python 3.9.
-Python 3.6 is also supported and install can be found at the bottom of this chapter.
+The install instructions for Python 3.6 can be found at the bottom of this chapter.
 Python 3.5 and lower is not supported.__

 1. Software and libraries